tobek/laminae/notes.md

 - Underwater
 - On water
 - Floating islands
-- Endless river delta
+- Endless river delta - already CGP/Brink?
 - R'lyeh
 - Church
 - Valley cathedral, like that photo I took in Molasses (?)
 - Gothic architecture
 - Endless castle/palace (maybe LEP/LEC?)
 - Maze (LEC?)
-- (Traveling) Carnival (is this CND already)
+- (Traveling) Carnival (is this CND already) - maybe some in NGD
     - "Other common features of carnival include mock battles such as food fights; expressions of social satire; mockery of authorities; costumes of the grotesque body that display exaggerated features such as large noses, bellies, mouths, phalli, or elements of animal bodies; abusive language and degrading acts; depictions of disease and gleeful death; and a general reversal of everyday rules and norms."
     - in Roman Saturnalia, masters and slaves feasted together, or masters provided table service for slaves, also a time for free speech where slaves could say anything
 - Cemetery/necropolis (same as prison plane?)
 - W40k teeming Terra - maybe LGC but that might not fit yet.
-LG would be ideal, but any L ok
+LGX would be ideal, but any LXX ok
 - Japanese garden
 - https://en.wikipedia.org/wiki/List_of_garden_features
     + stumpery (nicely piled dead trees)